-- bempedoic acid's demonstrated ability to treat statin intolerant patients with elevated LDL-C or as an add-on for patients already on statin therapy and, if required by any applicable regulatory authority in connection with the approval for this or any other indication, to provide patients with incremental cardiovascular disease benefits, as compared with other available therapies; - the relative convenience and ease of administration of bempedoic acid, including as compared with other treatments for patients with elevated LDL-C; - the prevalence and severity of any adverse side effects such as muscle pain or weakness; - limitations or warnings contained in the labeling approved for bempedoic acid by the FDA; - availability of alternative treatments, including a number of competitive LDL-C lowering therapies already approved, including PCSK9 inhibitors, or expected to be commercially launched in the near future; - pricing and cost effectiveness; - the effectiveness of our sales and marketing strategies; - our ability to increase awareness of bempedoic acid through marketing efforts; - our ability to obtain sufficient third-party coverage or reimbursement; and - the willingness of patients to pay out-of-pocket in the absence of third-party coverage.
+- bempedoic acid's demonstrated ability to treat "statin intolerant" patients for LDL-C lowering or CV risk reduction as an add-on for patients already on statin therapy, as compared with other available therapies; - the relative convenience and ease of administration of bempedoic acid, including as compared with other treatments for patients for LDL-C lowering or CV risk reduction; - the prevalence and severity of any adverse side effects such as muscle pain or weakness; - limitations or warnings contained in the labeling approved for bempedoic acid by the FDA;

+- availability of alternative treatments, including a number of competitive therapies already approved for LDL-C lowering or CV risk reduction, including PCSK9 inhibitors, or expected to be commercially launched in the near future; - pricing and cost effectiveness; - the effectiveness of our sales and marketing strategies; - our ability to increase awareness of bempedoic acid through marketing efforts; - our ability to obtain sufficient third-party coverage or reimbursement; and - the willingness of patients to pay out-of-pocket in the absence of third-party coverage.

 If bempedoic acid is approved but does not achieve an adequate level of acceptance by patients, physicians and payors, we may not generate sufficient revenue from bempedoic acid to become or remain profitable.
-Before granting reimbursement approval, healthcare payors may require us to demonstrate that, in addition to lowering elevated LDL-C levels, bempedoic acid also provides incremental cardiovascular disease benefits to patients.
 Our efforts to educate the medical community and third-party payors about the benefits of bempedoic acid may require significant resources and may never be successful.